• Skip to primary navigation

 Notes

-• If you can’t find spring onions, 1 regular sized onion of your choice will work.
+• If you can’t find spring onions, feel free to sub 1 sweet onion in their place.

 • Category: Breakfast